-This is the twenty-sixth lesson in our beginner level Spanish course and we will look at This That These Those in Spanish in Spanish.
+This is the twenty-sixth lesson in our beginner level Spanish course and we will look at the Demonstrative Adjectives This That These Those in Spanish.

 First, let’s remind ourselves of the Spanish clothing vocabulary we saw in the previous lesson: